xDreamCoding/Carduinowebdroid/README.md

 - Können nur auftreten wenn 2 Personen an geleichen Dateien arbeiten oder
 - Vor der arbeit nicht auf commits gecheckt wurde

-## How to set up CarDuinoWebDroid on a Tomcat v7 Server.
+## How to set up CarDuinoWebDroid on a Tomcat 7 (min 7.0.34) Server.

 1. download the latest .war or xport .war from Eclipse Project
 2. put the .war in your tomcat /webapps folder.